Young Roscommon man 'displayed kindness and genuine care for others' - funeral hears

-The Funeral Mass of Liam Dunne took place at the Church of the Sacred Heart this morning.
+The funeral Mass of Liam Dunne took place at the Church of the Sacred Heart, Roscommon this morning.

-Young Roscommon man Liam Dunne was remembered for displaying “kindness and genuine care for others” during his Funeral Mass at the Church of the Sacred Heart today, Saturday.
+Young Roscommon man Liam Dunne was remembered for displaying “kindness and genuine care for others” at his funeral Mass in the Church of the Sacred Heart, Roscommon today, Saturday.

-Fr.
-Kevin Fallon was joined by his fellow parish priest, Fr.
+Parish priest Fr.
+Kevin Fallon was joined by Fr.
 Joe Fitzgerald, Ballyleague parish priest, Fr.
 Daniel Udolia and Stranorlar (County Donegal) parish priest, Fr.
-Kieran McAteer to celebrate Funeral Mass.
+Kieran McAteer.

-At his Funeral Mass today, Fr.
-Fallon highlighted Liam’s passion for sport and his involvement with Roscommon Gaels GAA club and Roscommon Town soccer club.
+During the Mass Fr.
+Fallon highlighted Liam’s passion for sport and his involvement with Roscommon Gaels GAA club and Roscommon Town Soccer Club.

 The impact of the young man’s death has rippled across the local community, “the entire communities of Roscommon and Ballyleague feel it, but are also praying and rooting for Liam’s family this day,” Fr.
 Fallon said.